C-Otto/rebalance-lnd/README.md

 `rebalance.py -t 23 -a 1613478`

 If you do not specify the amount, the script automatically determines the rebalance amount.
-As an alternative to specifying the amount you may also set a percentage of the rebalance amount using `-p`.
-For example, the following command tries to send 20% of the amount required to rebalance the channel:

-`rebalance.py -t 23 -p 20`

 The maximum amount you can send in one transaction currently is limited (by the protocol) to 4,294,967 satoshis.